-- a) Compare the interests of plan sponsors, employees, shareholders, taxpayers and other stakeholders related to the financial management of a retirement plan. - b) Describe how the retirement plan financial and design risks integrate with the sponsor's risk management strategy - c) Analyze how the retirement plan integrates with the sponsor's overall financial position. - d) Compare the financial economics perspective to the traditional perspective on funding and accounting for retirement plans. - e) Provide advice and analysis to stakeholders regarding the economic assumptions used in the valuation of their retirement plans
+- a) Compare the interests of plan sponsors, employees, shareholders, taxpayers and other stakeholders related to the financial management of a retirement plan. - b) Describe how the retirement plan financial and design risks integrate with the sponsor's risk management strategy. - c) Analyze how the retirement plan integrates with the sponsor's overall financial position. - d) Understand and apply the principles of financial economics with respect to pension plan investing. - e) Provide advice and analysis to stakeholders regarding the economic assumptions used in the valuation of their retirement plans. - f) Provide advice and analysis to plan sponsors and other stakeholders regarding the mitigation of pension plan risks.